PrestaShop/docs/src/content/1.7/modules/concepts/controllers/front-controllers.md

 }
 ```

-This controller can now be triggered by creating a PHP file that initiates the route to the controller, then includes the index.php at the root of PrestaShop in order to init the dispatcher and your controller:
+This controller can now be triggered by creating a PHP file that initiates the route to the controller, then includes the index.php at the root of PrestaShop in order to init the dispatcher and your controller.

+This kind of script is also useful if a standalone PHP script interacting with PrestaShop has been migrated to a ModuleFrontController.
+The URLs to call would change by moving into a Controller, but the old one would be still accessible with this workaround.

 **modules/examplemodule/cron.php**